Liselotte Dieckmann: Life

-Provenance and early years
+Background and early years

 Charlotte "Liselotte" Dieckmann was born in Frankfurt on October 31, 1902.
-Max Neisser (1869–1938), her father, was an experimental bacteriologist who in 1909 accepted a professorship at the university.
+Max Neisser (1869–1938), her father, was an experimental bacteriologist who in 1909 accepted a professorship at the Goethe University in Frankfurt.
 Max Neisser later became Frankfurt University's first ever Professor of Hygiene.
-Liselotte's mother, Emma Eleonore Hallgarten-Neisser (1878–1939), was youngest of the four recorded children of the banker-philanthorpist Charles Hallgarten and his wife Elise.
+Liselotte's mother, Emma Eleonore Hallgarten-Neisser (1878–1939), was youngest of the four recorded children of the banker-philanthropist Charles Hallgarten and his wife Elise.
 Liselotte Neisser embarked on her university career in 1922, when she enrolled at Freiburg to study Philosophy, along with German and Latin Philology: at Freiburg she was taught by the mathematician-philosopher Edmund Husserl, the classical philologist Otto Immisch and the Germanistics professor Ludwig Sütterlin (Germanist).
 In 1923 she switched to Berlin where she studied Germanistics with the classical philologist Eduard Norden and the literature scholar Julius Petersen.
 She transferred again in 1924, this time to Frankfurt university, where her teachers included the philosopher Hans Cornelius, the philologist-historian Hans Naumann, the classical philologist Walter F. Otto and the philologist Franz Schultz (Philologe).
 In 1925 she moved on to Heidelberg where she studied Greek philology with Friedrich Gundolf and Karl Jaspers, Latin Philology with Karl Meister and German philology with Friedrich Panzer.